User’s Guide to CGNS#

 call cg_close_f(index_file,ier)

 As before, the x, y, and z arrays in this case must be dimensioned correctly: for a tri-dimensional array, (21,17,N), where N ≥ 9.
-(In a real working code, one would probably either (a) use one-dimensional arrays, (b) dynamically allocate appropriate memory for x, y, and z after reading isize, or else (c) pass the isize values to a subroutine and dimension a work array appropriately prior to reading.)
+(In an actual working code, one would probably either (a) use one-dimensional arrays, (b) dynamically allocate appropriate memory for x, y, and z after reading isize, or else (c) pass the isize values to a subroutine and dimension a work array appropriately prior to reading.)
 Also note that, regardless of the precision in which the grid coordinates were written to the CGNS file (single or double), one can read them either way; the API automatically performs the translation.
 (The arrays x, y, and z in the code above must be declared as single precision if RealSingle is used and as double precision if RealDouble is used.)
 Finally, isize should be dimensioned appropriately, zonename should be declared as a character variable, and irmin and irmax should be dimensioned appropriately.

 In this section, we now write a flow solution associated with the grid from the previous section.
-We assume that we have two flow solution arrays available: static density and static pressure.
+We assume we have two flow solution arrays available: static density and static pressure.
 To illustrate three important options, we will show how to write the flow solution (a) at vertices, (b) at cell centers, and (c) at cell centers plus rind cells.

-(a) Flow Solution at Vertices
+(a) Flow Solution at Vertices#

 The first option is illustrated schematically in 2-D in the figure below.
 Simply stated, a Vertex flow solution is located at the same location as the grid points.
 Assuming that the grid points have already been written to a CGNS file, the following FORTRAN code segment adds the flow solution at vertices: